Maria Klawe

-Maria Margaret Klawe (/ˈklɑːveɪ/ KLAH-vay; born 1951) is a computer scientist and the fifth president of Harvey Mudd College (since July 1, 2006).
+Maria Margaret Klawe (/ˈklɑːveɪ/ KLAH-vay; born 1951) is a Canadian-American computer scientist who was the fifth president of Harvey Mudd College from 2006 to 2023.
 Born in Toronto in 1951, she became a naturalized U.S. citizen in 2009.
 She was previously Dean of the School of Engineering and Applied Science at Princeton University.
 She is known for her advocacy for women in STEM fields.

 Biography

 Klawe was born in Toronto, Ontario.
 She lived in Scotland from ages 4 to 12, and then returned to Canada, living with her family in Edmonton, Alberta.

 Klawe studied at the University of Alberta, dropped out to travel the world, and returned to earn her B.Sc. in 1973.
 She stayed at Alberta for her graduate studies, and in 1977 she earned her Ph.D. there in mathematics.
 She joined the mathematics faculty at Oakland University as an assistant professor in 1977 but only stayed for a year.
 She started a second Ph.D., in computer science, at the University of Toronto, but was offered a faculty position there before completing the degree.
 When she made the decision to get a PhD in computer science she had never studied the subject before.
-There weren't many undergraduate classes at the time so she enrolled in upper-level courses and studied about 16 hours a day to do well.
+There were not many undergraduate classes at the time so she enrolled in upper-level courses and studied about 16 hours a day to do well.
 She spent eight years in industry, serving at IBM's Almaden Research Center in San Jose, California, first as a research scientist, then as manager of the Discrete Mathematics Group and manager of the Mathematics and Related Computer Science Department.
 She and her husband Nick Pippenger then moved to the University of British Columbia, where she stayed for 15 years and served as head of the Department of Computer Science from 1988 to 1995, vice president of student and academic services from 1995 to 1998, and dean of science from 1998 to 2002.